New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- New England and its opponents have gone over the current 43.5-point total in seven of 14 games (50%) this season.
+- New England has combined with its opponents to score more than 43.5 points in seven of 14 games this season.

 - Buffalo's games have gone over 43.5 points in seven of 14 chances this season.

-- The two teams combine to average 54.3 points per game, 10.8 more than the total in this contest.

-- This contest's over/under is 9.9 points more than the 33.6 these two squads combine to surrender per game this season.
+- This contest's total is 9.9 points greater than the 33.6 these two squads combine to allow per game this season.

 - In 2021, games involving the Bills have averaged a total of 48.2 points, 4.7 more than the set total in this contest.